-The Regulation (20.1) therefore does not require STS "true sales" to be clawback proof since this would mean that no European securitisation could ever be STS.
+The Regulation (20.1) therefore does not require STS "true sales" to be clawback-proof since this would mean that no European securitisation could ever be STS.
 It does require the sale not to be subject to "severe clawback".
-The Regulation does not define "severe clawback" but gives an example (20.2) where a clawback may occur.
+The Regulation does not define "severe clawback" but gives an example (20.2) where a clawback happens for no reasons.